apprenticeharper/DeDRM_tools/FAQs.md

 You are trying to add the tools archive (e.g. DeDRM\_tools\_6.4.3.zip) instead of the plugin.
 The tools archive is not the plugin.
 It is a collection of DRM removal tools which includes the plugin.
 You must unzip the archive, and install the calibre plugin (DeDRM\_plugin.zip) from a folder called “DeDRM\_calibre_plugin” in the unzipped archive.

 ### I’ve unzipped the tools archive, but I can’t find the calibre plugin when I try to add them to calibre.
 I use Windows.
 You should select the zip file that is in the “DeDRM\_calibre\_plugin” folder, not any files inside the plugin’s zip archive.
-Make sure you are selecting from the folder that you created when you right unzipped the tools archive and not selecting a file inside the still-zipped tools archive.
+Make sure you are selecting from the folder that you created when you unzipped the tools archive and not selecting a file inside the still-zipped tools archive.

 (The problem is that Windows will allow apps to browse inside zip archives without needing to unzip them first.
 If there are zip archives inside the main zip archives, Windows will show them as unzipped as well.
 So what happens is people will unzip the DeDRM\_tools\_X.X.X.zip to a folder, but when using calibre they will actually navigate to the still zipped file by mistake and cannot tell they have done so because they do not have file extensions showing.
 So to the unwary Windows user, it appears that the zip archive was unzipped and that everything inside it was unzipped as well so there is no way to install the plugins.